-Have you ever been browsing a website, maybe a travel site or huge news conglomerate, and suddenly you see an ad pop up on the side of your screen for a small local business?
+Have you ever been browsing a website, maybe a travel site or huge news conglomerate, and suddenly notice an ad for a small local business?

-Who knew Al’s Prime Meats had gone global. 😮 Relax.
-They haven’t. 🙁
+Who knew Al’s Prime Meats had gone global? 😮

-So you’re seeing Al’s fine selection of artisan meats pop into your browsing experience because Google’s algorithm realized that it’s something that you like or frequent.
+So you’re seeing Al’s fine selection of artisan meats pop into your browsing experience because Google’s algorithm realized that it’s something that you like or might be interested in.

-But maybe you don’t care about Al or his succulent cuts.
-Google will show you something else then.
-Something you actually like.
+Maybe you don’t care about Al or his succulent cuts.
+Google will show you something you actually do like.

 What Is the Google Display Network?